Google Translate Disclaimer

 Screen Time and Social Media

-Are you concerned about the amount of time your child is spending on screens?
+Are you concerned about the amount of time your child/teen is spending on screens?
 As a parent/caregiver, the key is to get involved, pay attention and model positive screen time habits.
 This resource from Caring for Kid’s has some tips and strategies to help families learn to manage their screen time: Screen time and digital media: Advice for parents of school-aged children and teens.

 Media Awareness